mosip/documentation/docs/resident-services-developer-guide.md

 3. Create an empty folder inside the `mosip-config` with `sandbox-local` name and then copy and paste all config files inside `sandbox-local` folder except `.gitignore, README and LICENSE`.

 4. As Resident Services is using two properties files, `resident-default` and `application-default`, you will have to configure them according to your environment.
-The same files are available [here](https://github.com/mosip/documentation/tree/1.2.0/docs/_files/resident-services-config-files) for your reference.
+The same files are available [here](https://github.com/mosip/documentation/tree/1.2.0/docs/_files/resident-services-config-files) for reference.

 5. To run the server, two files are required- [kernel-config-server.jar](https://oss.sonatype.org/#nexus-search;gav~~kernel-config-server~1.2.0-SNAPSHOT~~) and [config-server-start.bat](https://github.com/mosip/documentation/blob/1.2.0/docs/_files/resident-services-config-files/config-server-start.bat).